So, you want to write and self-publish a nonfiction book? Fantastic – you’re in the right place!

 On launch day, check your book is free on Amazon (i.e. make sure your KDP Select promotion automatically kicked in).
 Amazon operates on Pacific Time, so your book should automatically become free at around midnight Pacific Time on your launch day.

 Then start telling the world about your book.
-Email your launch team that your book is now free.
+Email your launch team and tell them your book is now free.
 Remind them to download and review it if they have not already done so.
 Also, spread the word about your book via social media and in any relevant online communities.
 Emphasize that your book is free for a short time only.

 Post Launch Day